 ENZ welcomes further international student cohort

-Education New Zealand Manapou ki te Ao (ENZ) welcomes the Minister’s announcement allowing border exceptions for up to 1,000 bachelors degree-level (or higher) international students to return to complete their study, saying it signals New Zealand’s commitment to international education.
+Education New Zealand Manapou ki te Ao (ENZ) welcomes the Minister’s announcement allowing border exceptions for up to 1,000 bachelor's or postgraduate international students to return to complete their study, saying it signals New Zealand’s commitment to international education.

 This border exception follows and builds on the earlier announcement of an exception for 250 PhD and Master’s students, who are now confirming their visas before returning to New Zealand.